-Pressure on the Health Care Sector - From recruitment needs, hygienic standards, x
+Pressure on the Health Care Sector - Recruitment needs, hygienic standards and more

 We want to shed some light on how can our hospitals and nursing services can attract more employees in a short amount of time – under the given circumstances.

 It is a fact that the image of the health care sector has to change fundamentally.
 This does not only imply monetary benefits, it includes leisure compensation, social offers and more.
 It should be quite clear that these fundamental changes cannot be implemented overnight.
 It is indeed a long-term strategy that needs to be conducted and it will take effort and time to make this work.
 However, recruiting teams need to make an impact on a short timescale to fulfil their companies need for personnel.
 Therefore, ad hoc recruiting measures and campaigns need to be as effective as possible.

 A way to do this is to call for the common sense of responsibility as well as promoting quickly feasible benefits.
 For example, organisations can take advantage of buzzing hashtags such as #staystrong #togetheragainstcorona #westayforyou and increase the feeling of responsibility for the community as well as their reach among their target audience.
 This has a positive effect on the employer brand and shows that companies care about their patients and their own employees.
 When using those hashtags to promote your content, make sure you link to your jobs ads and career site for maximum effect.